 Next up is a product from the tried and true brand Bose, known for their exceptional quality.
 These completely wireless headphones facilitate true freedom of movement and you won’t ever have to worry about the woes of wires getting tangled in helmets again!

+Using Bluetooth, these headphones have a microphone too so as to allow you to make calls on the go.
+They take 2 hours to charge, and play music for up to 5 hours, however this can be extended by a further 10 hours with the nifty on-the-go charging cases!
 Now you have no excuse not to complete the Tour de France.
 They come standard with all the bells and whistles, including updated firmware, varying sized tips for a snug fit (S, M, L) and even a tracking feature called, “Find My Buds” through the Bose Connect app.

 The buds are IPX4 rated sweat and weather resistant, meaning they’ll see you through many a cycle.
 All these features do however come at a price, however it is well worth it in terms of value for money.